 Following are the four books: Python for Beginners, Python for Data Analysis, Python Machine Learning, and Python Data Science.

-With this, we sum up our list of the ten best books on data science for beginners and experts.
-Please let us know which one you liked the most from this list in the comments section below.
+With this, we summarize our list of the ten best books on data science for beginners and experts.
+Please let us know which you liked the most from this list in the comments section below.
 If we missed any of your favorite data science books, write to us at [email protected] and add them to this list.